 Leading up to the October 2014 general conference, it was announced that speakers who wished to give their addresses in their native languages would be able to do so.
 Four members of the Quorums of the Seventy did so during that first conference.
 English subtitles were shown on the screens of the conference center during these talks, while those listening outside hear a live English interpretation.
 This practice was only continued for one more session of general conference, in April 2015.

-► You'll also like: Several Native Languages Spoken in General Conference
+► You may like: Several Native Languages Spoken in General Conference

 Priesthood and Relief Society Meetings